Utah Locations: details and photos from points of interest in Utah, click photo to enlarge

 Factory Butte (2019)

 This amazing area is located between Hanksville and Torrey.
 We have passed this road a few times before, and always thought that is looked like a moon-scape with all the beautiful grey tones.
 This trip we planned a visit.
 And we are sure, this will not be the last time, it is an amazing area.
 The Factory butte can be reached via a dirt-road, the Cole Mine Road.
+It is possible to circle the complete butte, but the road condition deterioriated after a while, wo we went back the same route.

 Fallen Roof Ruin (2014)

 The ruin is located on Road Canyon and can be reached via a reletively long drive on a dirt road.
 Regardless of some reain the night before, the road was in good condition.
+Fallen roof ruin is an interesting place to visit, and not hard to reach.

 Fantasy Canyon (2017)

 Fantasy canyon is a small area that is managed by BLM (Bureau of Land Management).
 It is accessible via a dirt-road.
 In the grey rocks all kind of figures can be imagined.
+This is one of the most unusual places we ever visited.

 The trail in Fisher Towers starts a camp ground.
 The parking can be reached via a short dirt-road of about 2 kilometers.
 The trail is not very narrow, but it is rather exposed, with a deep and steep cliff directly next to it.
 At one place a 2 meter drop must be mastered via a vertical metal ladder.
 It is a very special area, off the beaten track.